Sequential Group Composition: A Window into the Mechanics of Deep Learning: Benefits of Depth: Leveraging Associativity

 \subsection{Transformers Can Learn Algebraic Shortcuts}

 Given the prominence of the transformer architecture, it is natural to ask how such models solve the sequential group composition task.
 Related work by \citet{liu2022transformers} studies how transformers simulate finite-state semiautomata, a generalization of group composition.
 They show that logarithmic-depth transformers can simulate all semiautomata, and that for the class of \emph{solvable} semiautomata, constant-depth simulators exist at the cost of increased width.
 Their logarithmic-depth construction is essentially the parallel divide-and-conquer strategy underlying our multilayer MLP construction.
 Their constant-depth construction instead relies on decompositions of the underlying algebraic structure, suggesting that analogous constant-depth shortcuts should exist for sequential group composition over \emph{solvable groups}.
-Characterizing these algebraic shortcuts explicitly, and understanding when gradient-based training biases transformers toward such shortcuts rather than the sequential or parallel composition strategies, remains an interesting direction for future work.
+Characterizing these algebraic shortcuts explicitly, and understanding when gradient-based training biases transformers toward such shortcuts rather than the sequential or parallel composition strategies, is an interesting question.
+A recent work in this direction \cite{mccracken2026uncovering} discussed how the Chinese Remainder Theorem--which can be seen as an instance of a decomposition/filtration---can be exploited for shortcuts in the modular addition task.